-The Yoga Church has a clear mission… Through the ancient wisdom of yoga we’re trying to connect with Divine Mystery (however we understand it) and learn to love ourselves, our communities, and our world better.
+The Yoga Church has a clear mission… We’re trying to connect with Divine Mystery (however we each understand it) and (through this connection) build our capacity to love.

-Learning to love better is hard and ongoing work.
+Increasing our capacity to love is hard and ongoing work.
 And it requires that we actively work against the culture of white supremacy in which we live and breathe and move everyday.